 Community Composting

-Texas Farmers’ Market operates a FREE Community Composting program at our Lakeline market, in partnership with Break it Down Austin.
+Texas Farmers’ Market operates a FREE Community Composting program at our Bell market, in partnership with Break it Down Austin.
 Every Saturday, shoppers can drop their compost off at our booth at the center of market from 9am-1pm.
 Read on for more information about what you can compost, drop off tips, and what happens to your compost after you drop it at the market!

 Due to logistical issues, we are currently unable to accept compost at our Mueller market.
 We are hoping to bring the program back in the future – read more about our April 2022 Compost Fundraiser.